Division of Counseling and Family Therapy

 Through a centralized Office of Admissions, new student recruitment is conducted by trained admissions counselors.
 Interested prospective students are contacted via phone and/or email by an admissions counselor and provided information about Regis University’s programs, curriculum, faculty, campus locations, accreditation, and cost of attendance.
 At times, individual in person appointments at one of our campus locations are also conducted per a prospective student’s request.

-Information sessions are hosted by Admissions on a monthly basis at the Thornton, CO campus.
+Information sessions are hosted by Admissions on a monthly basis via Zoom.
 These session dates are listed on our website at http://events.regis.edu/infosession.

 Admission to DCFT Master's Degree Programs